(Photo courtesy of @everythingmumlife)

 This sleep tip is not earth-shattering news to most of us, but all the same it's an important one when it comes to raising a good sleeper.
 Even more of a reason to put your child to bed at the same time every night?
 It boosts their brains.
 A recent study done at the University College London showed that when 3-year-olds have a consistent bedtime they performed better on cognitive tests given at age 7 than children who had bedtimes that were not regular.

 One of the keys to raising a good sleeper is to create an ideal sleep environment.
-We designed DockATot to be the ultimate sleeping haven, with materials that create the perfect microclimate (meaning the fabric doesn't harbor heat) and is made with ultra comfy materials that literally hug your little one.
-The DockATot Deluxe size mimics the womb, by recreating that snug and comfy environment they got so used to for nine months.
-The DockATot Grand keeps toddlers safe and cozy inside their big kid beds, while giving them a sense of reassurance.
+We designed Sleepyhead to be the ultimate sleeping haven, with materials that create the perfect microclimate (meaning the fabric doesn't harbor heat) and is made with ultra comfy materials that literally hug your little one.
+The Sleepyhead Deluxe size mimics the womb, by recreating that snug and comfy environment they got so used to for nine months.
+The Sleepyhead Grand keeps toddlers safe and cozy inside their big kid beds, while giving them a sense of reassurance.